Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 4. The required input files, including streamflow records as well as project-based parameters, are already provided in the respective case study folders.
 5. Adjust the population size and number of generations as desired.
 Default values are [population size = 100] and [number of generations = 1000].
 6. Run the `run_AMALGAM` MATLAB script for the desired case study.
-7. The script will execute the optimization algorithm and generate the Pareto set of design alternatives based on the provided inputs.
+7. The code will execute the optimization algorithm and generate the Pareto set of design alternatives based on the provided inputs.

 ## Robustness_Analysis